cadesalaberry/minerva/README.md

 ## Installation

-### Simple (with pip)
+### Simple

-The package has been submitted to the Python Package Index (PyPi), you can install it using either one of those command:

 	pip install minervashadow

+Or

 	easy_install minervashadow

+### Advanced

-Or if you prefer not using Pypi, or want to get the latest version, you can pull directly from github:
+If you prefer not using Pypi, or want to get the latest cutting-edge version, you can pull directly from github:

 	pip install git+https://github.com/cadesalaberry/minervashadow

-### Manual

-The simplest way to install the package is using the makefile provided in the repository.
-Provifing you already have git installed:
+Or you can use the makefile included in the repository.
+Providing you already have git installed:

 	git clone https://github.com/cadesalaberry/minervashadow.git
 	cd minervashadow
 	make

-And you are good to go ! you can then use the command-line client by typing it's name anywhere in the terminal:
+And you are good to go !

-	minervashadow

 ### Uninstallation

 To remove the package, just run:

+	pip uninstall minervashadow

+Or

 	make uninstall

+Depending on how you installed it.

 ### SOCS Server bug